1982 FIFA World Cup: Second group stage

 A statue commemorating the 1982 FIFA World Cup at the Estadio Riazor in A Coruña.

 Poland opened Group A with a 3–0 defeat of Belgium thanks to a Zbigniew Boniek hat-trick.
 The Soviet Union prevailed 1–0 in the next match over Belgium.
 The Poles edged out the USSR for the semi-final spot on the final day on goal difference thanks to a 0–0 draw in a politically charged match, as Poland's then-Communist government had imposed a martial law a few months earlier to quash internal dissent.

 In Group B, a match between England and West Germany ended in a goalless draw.
 West Germany put the pressure on England in their second match by beating Spain 2–1.
 The home side drew 0–0 against England, denying Ron Greenwood's team a semi-final place and putting England in the same position as Cameroon, being eliminated without losing a game.

 In Group C, with Brazil, Argentina and Italy, in the opener, Italy prevailed 2–1 over Diego Maradona and Mario Kempes's side after a game in which Italian defenders Gaetano Scirea and Claudio Gentile proved themselves equal to the task of stopping the Argentinian attack.
 Argentina now needed a win over Brazil on the second day, but lost 3–1 – Argentina only scoring in the last minute.
-Maradona kicked Brazilian player João Batista in the groin and was sent off in the 85th minute.
+Maradona kicked João Batista in the groin and was sent off in the 85th minute.